Anxious Heads, Trouble Hearts:

 - The short and long-term effects of COVID-19 (and other crisis situations) on anxiety for young people, adults and the wider community

 - Understanding God and anxiety.

 We are living in very interesting times.
 Our recent history is almost unthinkable – moving from drought, to fires, to floods, to a worldwide pandemic.
 This disruption is taking its toll on the entire community.
 As we deal with a viral pandemic, we may well be faced with something much more sinister in the personal realm if left unchecked, whose effects could be more long-term.

-Relying on a Christian worldview Valerie Ling helped us to explore the nature of anxiety from a clinical perspective and provided us with timely advice on dealing with anxiety, while taking a long-term look at its effects.
+Relying on a Christian worldview Valerie Ling helps us to explore the nature of anxiety from a clinical perspective and provided us with timely advice on dealing with anxiety, while taking a long-term look at its effects.
 She helped us to understand the signs and effects of anxiety, offered practical solutions for dealing with our own anxiety, and helped us to consider how to help those we live and work with, those we lead, our students and the wider community.

 1Proeschold-Bell, R. J. & Byassee, J. (2018).
-Faithful and Fractured (Grand Rapids, MI: Baker Academic). p.27.
+Faithful and Fractured (Grand Rapids, MI: Baker Academic). p.27